Creative with European Flags

 A total of 49 European countries fit the above criteria.
 I wanted to have 48 of them because that number can be so beautifully divided into 8 by 6 fields.
 Therefore, I also added the requirement “larger more than one square kilometer”, so I could leave the Vatican out.
 With my apologies to Pope Benedict, who seems to be a nice guy.

-You can arrange 48 flags in 48!
-(48 factorial, as mathematicians say) ways, but I have not calculated how much that is exactly, or even approximately.
+You can arrange the 48 European flags in 48!
+(48 factorial, as mathematicians say) ways.
+But I have not calculated how much that is exactly, or even approximately.
 As with the 28 flags of the previous project I moved these 48 flags around with the sole purpose of creating a composition in which colors, surfaces and lines merge into one another.

 After much shuffling I came to the result shown above, from left to right and from top to bottom the flags of Belarus, Cyprus, Andorra, Bosnia and Herzegovina, Moldova, Portugal, Malta, Albania, Slovenia, Armenia, Italy Ireland, Belgium, Romania, France, Estonia, Serbia, Bulgaria, Hungary, Iceland, Germany, Estonia, Switzerland, Luxembourg, Croatia, Lithuania, Denmark, Finland, Sweden, Britain, Georgia, Netherlands, Liechtenstein, Monaco, Poland , Norway, Montenegro, Greece, Turkey, Ukraine, Spain, San Marino, Azerbaijan, Slovakia, Russia, Czech Republic and Macedonia.